deusdat/cleango/README.md

 over the wire.
 The result is a hard-to-test set of assumptions and coupling.

-Clean, as its name implies, works to stratify your code into isolated chunks that coordinate via **Dependency Inject**.
+Clean, as its name implies, works to stratify your code into isolated chunks that coordinate via **Dependency Injection**.
 A controller gets a dependency injector passed to it to create Use Cases and Presenters.
 Those in turn have parts injected into them like a Repository to get data.
 Those Repositories are defined by interfaces.
 The Use Case doesn't care that the Repository